ImanKasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

 ## Email Analysis

 1. From: "Bill" <billjobs@microapple.com>
-- This email is not legitimate.
-It is a spoofed message that uses the name “MicroApple,” and the attacker is impersonating well-known companies to make the email appear authentic.
+- This sender address is not legitimate.
+The domain “MicroApple” is fake, and the attacker is attempting to impersonate a well-known company to appear credible.
 2. spf=fail (google.com: domain of billjobs@microapple.com does not designate 93.99.104.210 as permitted sender)
-- Google flagged this message as both unauthorized and spoofed, indicating that it did not originate from the sender it claims to represent.
+- Google flagged the message as unauthorized.
+It did not originate from a mail server authorized by the claimed domain, which is a strong indicator of email spoofing.
 3. Received: from localhost (emkei.cz.
 [93.99.104.210])
-- Emkei.cz is a well-known email spoofing service commonly used by scammers to send fraudulent or impersonated messages.
+- Emkei.cz is a known email spoofing service commonly used by attackers to send fraudulent or impersonated messages.
 4. Reply-To: negeja3921@pashter.com
-- The reply-to address points to a different email than “billjobs@microapple.com,” likely revealing the attacker’s actual address.
-This discrepancy is another clear indicator of suspicious activity.
+- The reply-to address does not match the sender address.
+This mismatch often reveals the attacker’s actual inbox and is a clear sign of malicious intent.

  <img src="https://github.com/ImanKasthuri/soc_analyst_labs/blob/main/phishing_email_investigation/planet_prestige/screenshots/Screenshot%201.png?raw=true">

 ## Analysis Using CyberChef and File Signatures

-- I used CyberChef to decode the Base64-encoded text in the email to reveal the hidden information.
+- I used CyberChef to decode the Base64-encoded blocks found in the email.
-- I applied the Hex operation to analyze the first four bytes (magic numbers) in order to identify the file type using known file signatures.
+- Using the Hex operation, I examined the first four bytes (magic numbers) of the decoded content to identify the file type based on known signatures.
-- Through file signature analysis, I determined that the second Base64-encoded block was actually a ZIP archive, which could be extracted on a computer.
+- The second Base64 block was identified as a ZIP archive rather than a PDF, confirming the attachment was intentionally disguised.

 <img src="https://github.com/ImanKasthuri/soc_analyst_labs/blob/main/phishing_email_investigation/planet_prestige/screenshots/Screenshot%202.png?raw=true">